adonisman710/quiz-app/README.md

 ## Credits

-QuizApp is built and maintained by [Safdar Jamal](https://https://quiz-app-yjye.vercel.app/).
+QuizApp is built and maintained by [Kevin Scott](https://https://quiz-app-yjye.vercel.app/).

 ## License